-The Trustees have delegated all voting and engagement activities to the Scheme's investment managers.
-The Trustees accept responsibility for how the managers steward assets on their behalf, including the casting of votes in line with each manager's individual voting policy.
+The Trustees have delegated all voting and engagement activities to the Scheme's investment managers, via AIL.
+The Trustees accept responsibility for how AIL stewards assets on their behalf, including the casting of votes in line with each managers' individual voting policies.
+The Trustees review manager voting and engagement policies on an annual basis from AIL to ensure they are in line with the Trustees' expectations and in the members' reasonable best interests.